 Club Officer Training Schedule for 2022-2023 Second Round (Fall/Winter)

 One of the ways that District 31 works to achieve its mission to “…help all clubs achieve excellence” is by providing Club Officer Training (COT).
 All COT sessions are open to any Toastmasters member and cover a wide variety of topics to help clubs to improve in order to better serve their members.
-Based on feedback received from surveys of club officers, training will once again will be conducted in shorter sessions between 45 and 90 minutes long with offerings not only on weekday evenings and weekend mornings, but also at noon during the workday to accommodate a larger number of people’s availability.
-Most sessions will be virtual, but there will be a single in-person session on Saturday, January 14th for those who are interested in the networking benefits of meeting people in person (details TBD).
+Based on feedback received from surveys of club officers, training will once again will be conducted in shorter sessions between 60 and 90 minutes long with offerings not only on weekday evenings and weekend mornings, but also at noon during the workday to accommodate a larger number of people’s availability.
+Most sessions will be virtual, but there was a single in-person session on Saturday, January 14th from 10 AM – 1 PM in Foxborough, MA for those who were interested in the networking benefits of meeting people in person (pre-registration was required).

 Club officers who attend at least 2 hours of training including at least one club officer peer session will earn credit in the Distinguished Club Program (DCP) for their attendance.
 Don’t stop at 2 hours, though, as the more training you attend, the more you will learn and grow and be able to help your club.
 And if that wasn’t incentive enough, clubs with an average total training time per club officer of at least 3 hours who get credit for at least 4 officer roles in the DCP goals will receive reimbursement for 6-months of Zoom access (or an equivalent prize).
 Who will be the most trained club officer team in District 31?